shirodkar/rest-and-db/README.md

 # rest-and-db

+Simple microservice with a REST interface and integration with a Database.
+The REST interface (/echo/{value}) accepts a value which is echoed back in the response.
+The access log of every interaction with the REST interface is stored in the database.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.